 Still, I wanted to find out which highly-rated tire brands offer the best prices overall.
 To do this, I looked at the all-season tires highlighted by Consumer Reports and compared their prices at a few online tire retailers.
 As you’ll see, I found the best prices at Walmart.

-The General Altimax RT43 (T) is the highest-rated all-season tire based on Consumer Reports’ data.
-It’s one of the two recommended all-season tires alongside the Michelin Defender T+H. At $86.95, the General Tire has a great average price compared to other highly-rated all-season models.
+The General Altimax RT43 (T) is the second-highest-rated all-season tire based on Consumer Reports’ data.
+It’s one of the two recommended all-season tires alongside the Michelin Defender T+H. At $129, the General Tire has a great average price compared to other highly-rated all-season models.

 Consumer Reports gives the Hankook Kinergy PT all-season tire an overall score of 63.
-It earned above-average scores in dry braking, handling, hydroplaning, snow traction and noise.
-This specific tire cost $92 in January 2021.
+It earned above-average scores in dry braking, handling, hydroplaning, snow traction, noise and rolling resistance.
+This specific tire cost $123 in January 2022.

-The Kumho Solus TA11 received an overall score of 61 from Consumer Reports, landing it just one spot behind the Hankook model in the all-season tire category.
-But at $79 per tire (a total savings of $52 for four tires), it’s more affordable.
+The Firestone all-season tire received an overall score of 61 from Consumer Reports, landing it just two spots behind the Hankook model in the all-season tire category.
+But at $104 per tire (a total savings of $76 for four tires), it’s more affordable.

-Walmart.com had a selection of 141 Kumho brand tires available for under $100 at the time of writing, which means you’ll likely find an affordable fit for your vehicle!
+Walmart.com had a selection of 150 Firestone brand tires available for under $100 at the time of writing, which means you’ll likely find an affordable fit for your vehicle!

 No matter which tires you ultimately decide to buy, be sure to take care of them.
 With regular tire maintenance, you can save money over the life of a vehicle by not having to replace them quite as often.